 Blasto: What did I do this time?

-- In GTA San Andreas you can play a Space Invaders like shooter game on the VG console of Sweet's house.
+- In GTA San Andreas you can play a Space Invaders-like shooter game on the VG console of Sweet's house and arcade cabinets scattered around the world.
 The game's name?
 They Crawled From Uranus!

 - In Mass Effect 2 you can visit Uranus.
 If you launch a probe at it, EDI says, "Really, Commander?"
 If you do it again, she says, resigned, "Probing Uranus."
 None of your missions in the game take you to the Sol System, though, and Uranus is very poor in resources.
 If you probe Uranus, it is thus unlikely to be for practical reasons, and typically requires going out of your way to do so.note